ojarjur/losak/trunk/readme.txt

 Project Overview:
-    This project aims to write a Lisp operating system to run on general purpose hardware.
+    This project is an operating system kernel implemented as the compiler for a custom dialect of Lisp.

 Directory Contents:
     .................